 Does your trip to China include overnight stays in Chinese hotels?
-Wondering what to expect when staying at a Chinese hotel?
+Wondering what Chinese hotels are like?
 Having stayed at hundreds of Chinese hotels myself, here I share the ins and outs of the Chinese hotel experience and tips on how to make it smooth and easy.

 If you’ve never stayed in a Chinese hotel or even visited China before, there are often a lot of questions travelers have.